 The Big Picture:

-- Idea Lab funding provides awards of up to $1,000 to Brookline educators working alone or collaboratively to pilot a new experience in your classroom to engage students in hands-on, authentic, and experiential learning.
+- Idea Lab funding provides awards of up to $1,000 to Brookline educators working alone or collaboratively to pilot a new experience for your students to engage in the world around them.

 - Applications from individuals or teams of teachers, administrators, or other professional and para-professional personnel under contract with the Public Schools of Brookline are welcome.

-- Projects may address any subject area for any grade taught in the Brookline Public Schools.
+- Projects may address any subject area for any grade taught in the Brookline Public Schools from BEEP through Grade 12.
 Eligible projects related to teaching practice should enhance, but not duplicate, the standard public school curriculum and programs.

 - Projects will be considered that include the following :